Registration & Records

 Answers to all sorts of questions will be posted here, so keep checking (and keep sending us questions!)

-When E&F scheduling appointments with SOM Registration end, you can still adjust your E&F schedule by adding or dropping courses.
-This process is called Open Scheduling.
+Adjust your E&F schedule by adding or dropping courses via a process called Open Scheduling.

 Find out how Open Scheduling works here.